dottjt/LearningSchedule/README.md

 # Updates

+**19-06-17** - Refactored more of the homepage, and started implementing word counters for the various fields.
+To be quite honest, I spent most of today learning Java/Spring Boot.
+I don't know why, I just really wanted to know more.

 **19-06-17** - Refactor.
 Refactor.
 Refactor.
 I spent all of today refactoring my css, because my css was not DRY at all - which I don't blame myself for, given I didn't even know what it should have looked like.
 Still, inching my way towards mobile responsiveness.
 It's still not where I want it to be, but I'm close.
 Oh, and I also added a navbar on the homepage.

 Now that this project is vaguely coming to a close, I'm super interested in perhaps doing something with clojure/reagent.
 Some kind of lisp imo.